 The Court is able to correct or amend a Will if an application is submitted outlining the known problems.
 However, depending on the nature of the case and feelings towards the Will, a dispute claim may be raised against it.
 It's recommended that you seek legal support if you are raising a dispute against a Will in order to ensure you are fairly represented and get the end result you're hoping for.

-At Forbes Solicitors, we have a dedicated team of Dispute Resolution solicitors who can provide you with expert legal advice if you are concerned about an invalid Will.
+At Forbes Solicitors, we have a dedicated team of Dispute Resolution solicitors who can provide you with expert legal advice if you are concerned about an invalid Will or have a contesting a will claim.
 We understand this may be a sensitive time for all involved, which is why we're committed to ensuring the process is as straightforward as possible.

 If you are worried about whether a Will is invalid, don't hesitate to get in touch with Forbes Solicitors using our online form or by calling 0800 689 3206.